 There are lots of useful search engine tools on the Internet.
 Some of them even rival Google -- there might even be a few that are arguably better at returning searches than Google.
 But it looks like it's going to take more than a good search results page to topple this Goliath.

-Learn more about Web services by following the links on the next page.
+Learn more about Web services by following the links below.